How to Supercharge Your Podcast Metadata

 Pay special attention to your podcast show description

-The show description is probably the most important section of a podcast’s meta data.
+The show description is probably the most important section of a podcast’s metadata.
 You want to get it right!

 There are 3 steps that we recommend when writing it: